 The campaign launches worldwide today – on World Parkinson’s Day – and is featured on Bial’s website, across Bial’s social media and on the European Parkinson’s Disease Association’s social media channels too.

 Watch the video ‘Me at my best’ below

 This article is sponsored by Bial.
-The information in this article is given for information purposes only and does not represent an endorsement by the EPDA of any particular treatments, products or companies.
+The information in this article is given for information purposes only and does not represent an endorsement by Parkinson’s Europe of any particular treatments, products or companies.
 This article is not a substitute for advice from your doctor, pharmacist or other healthcare professional.
 Parkinson’s Life makes no representations or warranties of any kind, express or implied, about the completeness or accuracy of information provided.

 Founded in 1924, Bial’s mission is to discover, develop and provide therapeutic solutions within the area of health.
 In recent decades, Bial has strategically focused on quality, innovation and internationalisation.
 Bial has channelled more than 20% of its annual turnover into research and development within neurosciences and the cardiovascular system.